 From the context menu, select Convert to Markup.

-To change a markup annotation to a regular annotation (one that you cannot hide), from the annotation context menu, select Convert to Annotation.
+To change a markup annotation to a regular annotation (one that you cannot hide), right-click the annotation and select Convert to Annotation.

-To hide all markup annotations, in the Format tab, click Show Markup.
+To hide all markup annotations, in the Format tab, disable Show Markup.

-To display hidden markup annotations, in the Format tab, click Show Markup.
+To display hidden markup annotations, in the Format tab, enable Show Markup.

 In a model reference hierarchy, Show Markup and Hide Markup apply only to the current model reference level.

-You can associate these callback functions with annotations.
+Alternatively, you can associate these callback functions with text or image annotations.

 The text for annotations associated with a click function appears in blue.

-Load Function.
-Simulink invokes a load function when you load the model that contains the
+A load function is a MATLAB function that Simulink invokes when you load the model that contains the associated annotation.

-associated annotation.
-To associate a load function with an annotation, set the
+To associate a load function with an annotation,

-Delete Function.
-A delete function is invoked before you delete an annotation.
-To associate a delete
+A delete function is a MATLAB function that Simulink invokes before you delete an annotation.